-A Lockout will be announced by intercom, Public Address (P.A.)
+A Secure Lockout will be announced by intercom, Public Address (P.A.)
 System, or otherwise.

-- > YOUR ATTENTION PLEASE. - > THERE IS A SITUATION REQUIRING THE SCHOOL TO LOCKOUT. - > ALL OUTDOOR ACTIVITIES ARE CANCELLED UNTIL FURTHER NOTICE. - > INDOOR ACTIVITIES MAY CONTINUE AS SCHEDULED. - All outdoor activities shall cease and be immediately moved indoors (i.e., gym classes, playground, etc.). - As soon as all students and staff are in the building all exterior doors shall be closed and locked. - Building access shall be through a single monitored entrance only. - Normal activity will continue within the building (unless directed otherwise). - It is not necessary to turn lights off or to close blinds (unless directed). - Do not respond to the fire alarm unless actual signs of fire are observed, or an announcement is made. - Report any suspicious activity observed either indoors or outdoors to the Main Office. - A lockout will be lifted when notification is made by administration.
+- > YOUR ATTENTION PLEASE. - > THERE IS A SITUATION REQUIRING THE SCHOOL TO PUT A SECURE LOCKOUT IN PLACE. - > ALL OUTDOOR ACTIVITIES ARE CANCELLED UNTIL FURTHER NOTICE. - > INDOOR ACTIVITIES MAY CONTINUE AS SCHEDULED. - All outdoor activities shall cease and be immediately moved indoors (i.e., gym classes, playground, etc.). - As soon as all students and staff are in the building all exterior doors shall be closed and locked. - Building access shall be through a single monitored entrance only. - Normal activity will continue within the building (unless directed otherwise). - It is not necessary to turn lights off or to close blinds (unless directed). - Do not respond to the fire alarm unless actual signs of fire are observed, or an announcement is made. - Report any suspicious activity observed either indoors or outdoors to the Main Office. - A SECURE LOCKOUT will be lifted when notification is made by administration.